Seatis/my-teaching-materials/workshop/basics-practice/README.md

-# Practicing of Basic concepts
+# Practice of Basic concepts

 ## Materials & Resources
 *Feel free to revisit any helpful materials from the previous days.*